dustinm94/RCB-9000/README.md

 * How to use tensorflow.

 # Goals
-Possibly creating a specific type of chatbot for example only use engineering subreddits for data, thus making it a chatbot that only talks about engineering related topics and questions.
-(As you can see you can apply any subreddit to this)
+Possibly creating a specific type of chatbot.
+For example only use engineering subreddits for data, thus making it a chatbot that only talks about engineering related topics and questions.
+(As you can see, you can apply any subreddit to this)